Important information for stakeholders:

 - it must be ecologically sustainable for our planet.

 Difficult?
 Yes!
 But possible with expertise and dedication!

 the CO2 footprint of most developing nations is a fraction of that of our own.

 So why is the leverage on an electric fisherboat in Africa so much greater than an e-vehicle at home?
 Let's discuss the soft aspects of environmental protection.

 our goal is the economic liberation of our local facilitators and customers – not their long-term indenturement.
-Here are five reasons why this radically un-modern approach is best practice – and the future of resilient altruistic investment strategies.
+The empowerment of women and girls is of particular importance to us and is the focus of our activities.
+We are convinced this radically un-modern approach is best practice – and the future of resilient altruistic investment strategies.